prairir/las/README.md

 ## Setup

-I'm using zig master and latest [gyro](https://github.com/mattnite/gyro).
-Download and use those to install and build.
+I'm using zig 0.11.0.
+Download and use that.
 It should just work.

 ## Contributing